 - Rubbing alcohol

 Start by removing the visible poison ivy stems with your pruning shears and place them in a garbage bag (consider using two garbage bags for extra precaution).
-Remember not to rip the leaves or stem of the plant as this will disperse the resin into the air.
+Remember not to rip the leaves or stem of the plant, as this will disperse the resin into the air.

 Lastly, wash your clothes and equipment thoroughly with warm water.

-8 – Eliminate Poison Ivy Naturally
+10. Eliminate Poison Ivy Naturally

 Poison ivy ceases to grow in locations with full grass lawns (it’s not clear why).
+Regardless of the reason, you can use this to your advantage.

 Call Professional Poison Ivy Plant Removers to Help